-One of the biggest things couples fight about is money.
+Good Question: Should Couples Have Separate Bank Accounts?One of the biggest things couples fight about is money.
 A recent study by Harris Interactive for the American Institute of CPAs found the three biggest money-related arguments: wants vs. needs, unexpected expenses and insufficient savings.
 So that had us wondering: Should men and women have separate bank accounts?
 According to Nicole Middendorf, financial analyst and CEO of Prosperwell Financial, the answer is usually ‘yes.’
 “Because, otherwise, I tend to find people fight too much,” she said.
 “We are generally so busy in our lives that we don’t take the time to communicate, especially about something that’s not fun to communicate about.”

-Managing money is the top thing couples fight about.
+Good Question: Who Manages Money Better, Men Or Women?Managing money is the top thing couples fight about.
 And research shows that men and women have different habits, different styles of dealing with money.

 Good Question: Should Kids Get Allowances?The saying used to be "Money doesn't grow on trees, kids."
 Now, it's more like, "Mom and Dad’s money just doesn't pop out of the ATM."

 'What Should I Do About The Fiscal Cliff?'Financial advisor Nicole Middendorf, CEO of Prosperwell Financial, says the biggest questions she getting about the upcoming "fiscal cliff" is "should I be doing something?"

-There's nothing sexy about saving for retirement.
+Good Question: How Much Should I Save For Retirement?There's nothing sexy about saving for retirement.
 We all know we should be doing it, but with monthly and weekly financial obligations, it can be hard to start saving for what can be an intimidating and distant target.